 If worse comes to worse, I'll try to dig more paths to initiate my journeys, as lazy residents peer from their windows, anxious to critique my lackluster gains.
 I'll likely hear from the same rationalizing neighbor about her adolescent Potterhead, who could help, except that he's a sensitive sort whose feelings would be hurt if asked to raise a shovel.
 (Ah, what I wouldn't give to live near a rough, resilient Ringer!)

 It's the same ol' nonsense again and again, and so I'll keep forking over my taxes to get nothing in return.
-I'll push myself to the physical extreme, attaining the same tired, dissatisfying results, because, well, I'm the indurated type who deserves (and welcomes) the strife.
+I'll push myself to the physical extreme, attaining the same tired, dissatisfying results, because, well, I'm the indurated type who deserves (and welcomes) such strife.

 Yeah, it's all so grand and righteous here in snow-bound Jersey.
 Oh, well, perhaps I'll move away some day to a respectful place where diligence and responsibility are revered, but until that desired escape, I'll have to lean on my old, behavioral standby and gripe, gripe, gripe.